SDSU, USD launch dual JD/MPA program

 “We are excited to work in partnership with USD to offer this program, which integrates coursework from both disciplines to foster a holistic understanding of the intersections between law and public administration,” said Roddrick Colvin, director and professor of public administration in the School of Public Affairs

-This new dual degree program, which begins in Fall 2025, offers qualified students the chance to earn both degrees at an accelerated pace toward careers that combine elements of law and policy.
+This new dual degree program, which is set to begin in Fall 2025 and is slated for California University system board review for approval, will offer qualified students the chance to earn both degrees at an accelerated pace toward careers that combine elements of law and policy.
 The dual degree can lead to careers as a policy analyst, compliance officer, urban planner, government attorney, government affairs director and other positions with nonprofits or government agencies at the local, state or federal levels.

 “This exciting collaboration between USD and SDSU offers students both deep insights into the law and the legal system and substantial expertise in formulating and implementing public policy,” said Robert A. Schapiro, dean of the USD School of Law and C. Hugh Friedman Professor of Law.
 “The program prepares innovative leaders to confront society’s most pressing challenges, including through public service in the governmental or nonprofit sectors.”